Ph-k/Concurrent-Workers/README.md

 The already mentioned shared memory segment, *which can identify as the work bench*, consists of the following:

 - 3 semaphores, one for each saladmaker.
-These semaphores depict the transfer of ingredients form the chef to the saladmakers, which in conjunction with the fact that each saladmaker is in need for one unique ingredient, gives us the luxury to only use 3 semaphores for each saladmaker and ingredient *instead of 3 ingredient semaphores per saladmaker, which in our case would be a waste*.
+These semaphores depict the transfer of ingredients form the chef to the saladmakers, which in conjunction with the fact that each saladmaker is in need for a unique pair of ingredients, gives us the luxury to only use 3 semaphores for each saladmaker and ingredient *instead of 3 ingredient semaphores per saladmaker, which in our case would be a waste*.
 - One semaphore that is used from all saladmakers, to inform the chef that there are saladmakers waiting for ingredients.
 - One semaphore which is used to protect the critical sections of writing and reading *(the two)* process-shared variables.
-- Two process-shared variables, one for the remaining number of salads that must be prepared, and one used as flag used from the saladmakers when they are done working.
+- Two process-shared variables, one for the remaining number of salads that must be prepared, and one used as a flag from the saladmakers when they are done working.

 At last.
 While all the programs are executed, they write some diagnostic messages on some log files.
 The format of which you will find in the end of the documentation.